KULeuven-MICAS/snitch_cluster/docs/tutorial/csrman_design.md

 | csr_rsp_ready_i      | rsp            |  Core side is ready to accept transactions   |

 The second side is the **(4) accelerator datapath interface**.
 The CSR manager sends the configurations of the read-write (RW) registers through a decoupled interface.
-However, it's possible that the accelerator has read-only (RO) registers that are meant for status monitoring.
-These are directly wired from the accelerator towards the CSR manager, but without the need for a decoupled interface.
+However, the accelerator may have read-only (RO) registers that are meant for status monitoring.
+These are directly wired from the accelerator towards the CSR manager but without the need for a decoupled interface.
 When a user reads one of the RO registers, the CSR manager directly transmits the wired RO signals to the response ports.
 The table below describes these signals:

 |  signal name                      | description                                         |
 | :-------------------------------: | :-------------------------------------------------: |